botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/google-analytics.md

 # Google Analytics

-Google Analytics feature is used to compute number of visits by URL, therefore whenever an URL is active or not.
+Google Analytics is used to compute number of visits by URL, therefore whenever an URL is active or not.
 This data is mainly used for the **Visits** tab of Botify Analytics Report.
 It also introduce Google Analytics orphan URLs which are URLs **not in your website structure** (or in the scope of your crawl) but which received visits according to Google Analytics.